AdityaSVNIT2028/Aditya_U24EC016_Verilog/README.md

 - If no waveform is generated, add or check `$dumpfile` / `$dumpvars` calls in the testbench.

 ## Tools & references
-- Icarus Verilog (iverilog, vvp)
-- GTKWave (gtkwave)
-- ModelSim / QuestaSim
-- Xilinx Vivado / Intel Quartus (for synthesis and device implementation)
+- Xilinx Vivado
+- EDA Playfround

 ## Contribution & contact
 Author: Aditya (AdityaSVNIT2028)